KwinSea/Sea-Engine/README.md

 | Highlight Light | `CTRL` + `T`                      |

-Note: This repo is the development build, meaning it will contain a lot of random assets, textures, and scenes ment to assist development.
+Note: This repo is the development build, meaning it will contain a lot of random assets, textures, and scenes meant to assist development.
 Any release version will have these assets removed, so your own assets are required.